mozilla/fxa/README.md

    - `./pm2 start servers.json` **- start all servers.**

-     - WARNING: does not stop running servers, running multiple times spawns more of the same.

    - `./pm2 kill` **- stop all servers.**

    - `./pm2 status` - display running servers.